GospodinovPetar/vehicleReservations/readME.md

 * API: HTTP Basic Authentication

-When using Swagger UI, click Authorize and enter your Django username + password.
+When using Swagger UI, click Authorize and enter your Django username + password.<br />

 📡 API Overview